-Article II: Establishes the DMP Comprehensive Cap on all net tax-supported debt, including the Primary Debt Limit and Secured Debt Sub-Limit levels, to ensure that any new tax supported debt issuances remain within acceptable levels, as determined by the DMP.
+Article II: Establishes the DMP Comprehensive Cap on all net tax-supported debt, consisting of the Primary Debt and Secured Debt Sub-Limits, to ensure that new issuances of tax-supported debt do not lead to unsustainable debt levels.

-I. As of June 30, 2022, and June 30, 2023, the Government's tax-supported debt levels were below both the Primary Debt and the Secured Debt Sub-Limits (Refer to Section 2 for these calculations).
+I. The Central Government has not issued tax-supported debt since the effective date of the CW POA on March 15, 2022; therefore, these limits have not been tested.
+Nonetheless, as of June 30, 2024, the Government's tax-supported debt remained below both the Primary Debt and Secured Debt Sub-Limits (refer to Section 2 of the Report for these calculations).

-Article III: Establishes additional restrictions on the issuance of tax-supported Debt and outlines the parameters for the issuance of debt by the Commonwealth.
-These restrictions include limiting debt issuances for specific purposes, establishing maturity limitations and mandatory principal amortization for future debt issuances, and setting savings hurdles required for refinancings.
+Article III: The issuance of tax-supported debt is subject to additional restrictions.
+These include limiting issuances exclusively to capital improvements, establishing maturity limitations, mandating principal amortization for future debt issuances, and setting minimum savings hurdles for refinancings.

-I. The Commonwealth has not issued incremental debt, or refinanced existing debt since the effective date of the CWPOA on March 15, 2022.
+I. The Central Government has not issued tax-supported debt, or refinanced existing tax-supported debt since the effective date of the CW POA on March 15, 2022.

-Article IV: Establishes restrictions on the issuance of debt by Public Corporations and outlines the parameters for the issuance of debt by Government Entities.
+Article IV: Establishes restrictions on the issuance of debt by Public Corporations.
 The restrictions set forth in this section do not apply to the Puerto Rico Aqueduct and Sewer Authority ("PRASA"), the Puerto Rico Electric Power Authority ("PREPA"), and the Puerto Rico Highways and Transportation Authority ("HTA").